 OSTC Building and Construction (Level 2)

-Are you at high school and enjoy planning projects and building things?
-If so, this programme could be for you.
+Do you enjoy planning projects and building things?
+If so, this course could be for you.

 Domestic